-To date, the Green Bank has been successful in attracting capital for terms that enable consumers of all types to make the desired investments in clean energy with no cash investment up front required in most cases.
+To date, the Green Bank has been successful in attracting capital for terms that enable consumers of all types to make the desired investments in clean energy with no cash investment upfront in most cases.
 In fact, Green Bank programs have demonstrated that lengthening the maturity of the loan can be an effective way to raise more capital for these projects.
 For instance, it would require a reduction in interest rate from 5% to nearly 0% to have the same impact as a one-year extension in repayment terms (i.e., from 6 years to 7 years) to finance a home oil-to-gas conversion with a new boiler/furnace for about the same \$100 per month outlay.
 The benefits of extended terms become even more significant for financing comprehensive energy efficiency retrofits called for by the CES that cost more to implement and deliver benefits to the homeowner over somewhat longer payback periods.
-In these cases, the 10 and 12 year maturities for the Smart-E loan and the 15 and 20-year maturity for the Sungage solar loan permit homeowners to become cash flow positive either throughout the life of the loan or after a modest fraction of the total loan payments have been made.
-With C-PACE, commercial and industrial property owners are able to finance their investments over periods that the Green Bank recently succeeded in extending from 20 years to 25 years (mostly for solar PV).
-Together with a statutory requirement that expected energy savings exceed financing obligations levied on their property tax bill makes for a compelling value proposition for businesses.
+In these cases, the 10, 12 and even up to 20 year maturities for the Smart-E loan and the 15 and 20-year maturity for the Sungage solar loan permit homeowners to become cash flow positive either throughout the life of the loan or after a modest fraction of the total loan payments have been made.
+With C-PACE, commercial and industrial property owners are able to finance their investments at periods extending to 25 years with a statutory requirement that expected energy savings exceed financing obligations levied on their property tax bill.